symfony-cmf/symfony-cmf-docs/reference/configuration/routing.rst

 **type**: ``boolean`` **default**: ``true``

-The bundle comes with an initializer that creates the nodes for the admin_basepath automatically when initializing the repository or loading fixtures.
+The bundle comes with an initializer that creates the nodes for the ``admin_basepath`` automatically when initializing the repository or loading fixtures.
 Sometimes this is not what you want, as the created node is of type 'Generic' and sometimes this already needs to be a route (for the homepage).
-Set this to false to disable the initializer when you create your nodes your self (e.g. using Alice https://github.com/nelmio/alice).
+Set this to false to disable the initializer when you create your nodes your self (e.g. using Alice_).

 orm
 """